How Much Does It Cost to Ship a 2 Pounds Package? (2026)

 - Compare at least three services for your top destination zones.

-- Set default and fallback shipping rules for this weight class.
+- Set default and fallback shipping rules for this weight class (USPS Ground Advantage first).

 - Use tracking updates to reduce support friction.